microsoft/calculator/docs/NewFeatureProcess.md

 ## Step 4: Final product review and merge to master
-After the technical review is complete, the product team will review the finished product to make sure the final implementation is ready to release to Windows customers.
+After the technical review is complete, the product team will review the finished product to make sure the final implementation is ready to [release to Windows customers](Roadmap.md#Releases).

-Releases are distributed through the Microsoft Store, first to Windows Insiders and then to all supported Windows 10 devices once we are confident in the update's quality.
-We usually ship an update every month.
-After the app has been released to the Microsoft Store, it will be part of the next major update to Windows 10 (especially for new devices).